parmoo/parmoo/docs/faqs.rst

     - Short Answer: you can't.
-Here's why -- in most situations (unless your objectives are not truly conflicting) there are infinitely many solutions to a multiobjective optimization problem.
-We cannot find all of them on a finite budget.
+Here's why -- in most situations (unless your objectives are not truly conflicting) there are infinitely many solutions to a multiobjective optimization problem with continuous design variables.
+We cannot find all such solutions with a finite budget.
 What we can do is give you as many approximate solutions as possible for the budget allocated, so that you can make informed decisions about the inherent tradeoffs, and possibly run a single-objective solver to refine your favorite solution in the future.
-    - Long Answers:
+    - Longer Answers:

        - For practical purposes: you could solve the problem with ParMOO on as large of a budget as you can afford with checkpointing turned on.
 Then plot the results using one of the methods from our :mod:`viz <viz>` library and see how you are doing.
-If you are un-satisfied with the results, re-load from the last checkpoint and solve with a few added iterations.
+If you are unsatisfied with the results, re-load from the last checkpoint and solve with a few added iterations.
 Then plot your results again and see if the performance has improved.
        - For small problems: you could solve the problem with ParMOO on as large of a budget as you can afford.
 Then plot the convergence over time, according to one of the common multiobjective performance indicators, such as hypervolume.
-If you are seeing diminishing improvements in late iterations, then it is likely that you have solved the problem.
+If you are seeing diminishing to no improvements in late iterations, then you may have solved the problem.
 Note that hypervolume is exponentially expensive to compute when you have a large number of objectives.
 Therefore, we do not have a hypervolume metric calculator available in ParMOO at